Fanny and Alexander: Filming

 Upplandsmuseet was used as a location.

 Principal photography began in Uppsala, Sweden, lasting from 7 September 1981 to 22 March 1982.
 The filmmakers began shooting around Uppsala streets, which municipal leaders allowed the crew to redecorate.
 Scenes were shot in chronological order, and Guve only learned the thrust of the story was his conflict with his stepfather during production.
 On the first day of photography, Bergman decided to stage a pillow fight, which the apprehensive Wallgren credited for putting her at ease.
 It also endeared the director to the child actors.
 Guve developed a generally amiable relationship with Bergman and later Pernilla Allwin, and Allwin and Guve's habit of playing on bicycles between filming would dirty their costumes and cause the crew to rush to clean them.
 Guve also conflicted with Bergman when he laughed during a shoot, at which point Bergman reprimanded him and said that it was "the most outrageous, the most unprofessional behaviour" he had ever seen.
 While production meant full-time days during the workweek, Guve remained in school by spending the weekend on homework.

 Scenes were shot outside of Uppsala Cathedral, with the crew conflicting with the dean over whether an antenna could be removed.
 For Edvard's house, shooting moved to Upplandsmuseet, Uppsala County's museum.
 For interiors, the same sets in Uppsala and the Swedish Film Institute were used to portray multiple places.

 With Bergman suffering from influenza, his colleagues substituted for him in shooting Oscar's funeral scene with 500 extras and a brass band.
-At one point during production, a crossbeam fell over in the studio and nearly hit Bergman and cinematographer Sven Nykvist.
+At one point during production, a crossbeam fell over in the studio and nearly hit Bergman and cinematographer Sven Nykvist (who still said this film contained his favorite cinematography).
 Other crew were injured in workplace accidents.
 One injury took place when a male stunt performer portraying the burning Aunt Elsa was actually burned by spilled napalm.
 Much of the production was recorded by Bergman and Arne Carlsson for the 1984 documentary, The Making of Fanny and Alexander.